Seceventspen/Old-Scripts/README.md

 **Kali-SetUp-v4.sh -** This script does a few things!
 Basically, after downloading the latest Kali VM image, this script is designed to be run after the first log in.
 The script will update, upgrade, create du=irectories, install new tools and one of two other things.
 At this point it still requires some user interaction and therefore isn't a fully autonumous process.
 It's really easy to add additonal functionality to.

 **encode-deocde.sh -** A small script to take some user input, Base64 encode it and then provides a sanity check to allow you to decode the string again.
 Its most likely pretty useless but I thought I'd put it here all the same.

+**SE-VPS-SetUp.sh -**
+Delpoying this script will pull down some useful tools to aid in remote SE engagements.
+Run on a new pentesting VPS instance.

+Note: This script requires that you run the shell script as root.
+Enjoy!

+**Responder-VPS-SetUp.sh-**
+This script is run on a separate VPS instance, though us designed to be used in conjuction with 'SE-VPS' instance.
+Delpoying this script will pull down lgandxs Responder to aid in remote SE engagements.
+Run on a new pentesting VPS instance.

+Note: This script requires that you run the shell script as root.
+Enjoy!